Asian markets hammered on China fears, Fed exit plan

 Matthews did see a glint of hope on the horizon should the Fed's confidence in the U.S. economy prove prescient.

-"If we are moving towards a more normalized environment, people need to remember that it's a good thing the U.S. economy is growing," he said.
+"If we are moving towards a more normalised environment, people need to remember that it's a good thing the U.S. economy is growing," he said.

 "The world we've got accustomed to in the last 10 years of crisis and central bank intervention is metamorphosing into one of growth and less central bank intervention."